Who (mis)translates the (mis)translators?

 - Zhuangzi, Ch.
 2 (trans.
 Ziporyn)

 Dukkha is the discord or bad vibes that result from a partial vibe collapse.
 Partial, because if the vibe fell away completely, if the amnesia were total, would an unpleasant contrast remain?
-Dukkha leaves you hanging.

 Why?
-Well, I suppose taṇhā can persist even after the shattering and invalidation of the vibe it grasped and (through upādāna) distilled.
-We cling to the broken pieces as if we could put them back together if we squeezed long and hard enough.
+Suppose taṇhā keeps happening even after the shattering invalidation of the vibe it had grasped and distilled through upādāna.
+We cling to the shattered pieces as if they would join back together if we squeezed enough.
 As if we could escape the finger trap by pulling hard enough.
 As if there’s no time to step back and learn or feel anything better right now.

 If suffering were truly just coming in from the outside [link is mine] in thousands of different forms (i.e. the way things seem on cursory inspection) then we wouldn't have much hope of a single intervention helping us.
 Nor would we be confident in any such intervention since some new form of suffering can always show up.
 But if suffering is a result of something we're doing, then if we can figure out how to stop doing that, the suffering stops.
 Which we can confirm for ourselves in moment to moment experience.

-Dukkha is part of existence.
-Thinking otherwise leads into delusion.
-No story, no saṅkhāra, no bullshit will spare us from any and all bad vibes.
+In Buddhist psychology, dukkha is one of the “three marks of existence”.
+That is, it’s part of existing, and to think otherwise is delusion.
+No story, no saṅkhāra, no bullshit can spare us from any and all bad vibes.
 No model makes predictions perfect enough that it can avert any and all mismatches between conception and reality.
-By witnessing and accepting dukkha, we can escape the trap where we make bad vibes worse by impulsively trying to suppress them.
+By witnessing and accepting dukkha, we can escape the trap where we make bad vibes worse by impulsively trying to avert them.

 Nicca is our tendency to believe that things could or should be maintained to our satisfaction.
 This is an identifiable mental event in how we reify an object or concept.
 Ignoring the very ephemeral nature of moment to moment experience in favor of only noticing those aspects which do occur as stable.
 Spotting it for yourself is very powerful.
 If this were just considered on its own without the teaching of the antidote it might be related to feelings of hopelessness.
 That there is no hope of maintaining the conditions that lead to things we like.
 Thus, the flow of positive and negative experiences are undependable, indefinite in duration, intensity, and frequency.
 That our hopes of forcing them to be stable with our mind will be in vain.